 Using Freshdesk’s Social tab, you can set up streams to proactively monitor Twitter for keywords.
-These keywords can be generic, like just “Nike”, for a wide net or you can make the stream more specific by searching for “Nike sucks”, “Nike awful” and so on.
-The multiple filter/search techniques make sure that while you filter out the noise, the relevant tweets don’t slip through the cracks.
+These keywords can be generic – such as “Nike”, for example – for a wide net or you can make the stream more specific by searching for “Nike sucks”, “Nike awful” and so on.
+The multiple filter/search techniques make sure that relevant tweets don’t slip through the cracks while you filter out the noise.
 You can also set up a rule to have Freshdesk automatically convert all your @mentions – the tweets that directly mention you – into tickets for your team to process.

 The process can be speeded up even more by setting up faster SLAs for your social media tickets to make sure high-wire issues get resolved in the blink of an eye.